INT-NIT/BEP032tools/README.md

 ```
 ## Details :

-In resources folder  :
+In checker folder  :

  - file AnDOChecker.py is the main file
  - file AnDO_Error.py is the custom error exception file
  - file AnDO_Engine.py is the file that verify  with the rules

-In the Rules folder :
+In the rules folder :

  - session_rules.json regex for session rules
  - subject_rules.json regex for subject rules